Applicants to the Music Technology programme are asked to select on the application form to which of the three possible study profiles they apply to:

-You are required to present the resources and artistic and technical goals of the project described in the portfolio, your personal review of the project; and, in case of a joint project, of your role and contribution to the project.
+You are required to present the materials and artistic and technical goals of the works described in the portfolio, your personal review of the works; and, in case of a collaboration, of your role and contribution to the work.
 The presentation is not allowed to exceed 10 minutes.
 You may be asked questions about other advance assignments in the interview.

 Entrance examination assessment